chrisfrank/rack-reducer/README.md

     ->(genre:) { where(genre: genre) },
     ->(order:) { order(order.to_sym) }
   ]

   scope :by_name, lambda { |name|
     where('lower(name) like ?', "%#{name.downcase}%")
   }

   # here's a scope we're not using in our Reducer filters,
-  # but will use in our controller anyway
+  # but will use in our controller
   scope :signed, lambda { where(signed: true) }
 end